Is spread betting tax-free in the UK?

 Is spread betting taxable?

-Why the UK does not tax spread betting?
+Why does the UK not tax spread betting?

 The HM Revenue and Customs (HMRC) classifies spread betting as a speculative bet instead of an investment.
-When spread betting, you don’t own the asset from the underlying instrument you might be trading.
-Instead, you’re speculating on the price movements.
+Companies, on the other hand, providing spread betting services will have to pay taxes.

 According to the guidelines set out by the HMRC, traders who profit by actively trading in the market might have to pay tax rather than those who only take advantage of opportunities that arise in the market.

-If you’re unsure where you fall into these categories, it might help to contact the HMRC directly for further guidance and clarification.
+For more information, it might help to contact the HMRC directly for further guidance and clarification.

 What are the tax advantages of spread betting in the UK?